mcgivrer/McGBlog/_posts/2018-10-10-BGF-step-1-app-java.md

 ---
 layout: post
 title: BGF (Step 1) - App.java
+categories: [java, gamedev]
+tags: [gameloop,core,framework,basic]

+This post is all about starting a new java application, for a Desktop usage, and in the context of a game development.
 ---

 # BGF step 1: App.java

-This post is all about starting a new java application, for a Desktop usage, and in the context of a game development.

 We are going to start by design a main class for our game, then add some useful classes to manage game objects, some service like collision, and others things like states and so on...